wchan29/wchan29.github.io/_portfolio/wempec_mini_dyne.md

 Some nice features to have would be,

 1. An HMI (Human Machine Interface) to control the load motor.
-2. A mechanism for quick installation and removal of test motor without the compromise of shaft alignment.
+2. A mechanism for quick installation and removal of test motor without compromising shaft alignment.

 For designing this prototype we also aimed for using as many off-the-shelf components as possible to reduce cost and machining needs.

-# 4. Some Brainstroming ...
+# 4. Brainstroming
 ## 4.1 Mounting
 With the prototype's size limit in mind, I searched for a suitable base plate for mounting all the components.
 The optical breadboard from [ThorLabs](https://www.thorlabs.com/) caught my attention (see an example in figure below).
 One of the awesome things about these optical tables is the grid of threaded holes that you can mount things to.